Reweighting simulated events using machine-learning techniques in the CMS experiment: Parton shower matching uncertainties in simulated ttbar production

 \subsection{Statistical uncertainty of the method}

 {\tolerance=800 The statistical precision of the reweighting method is evaluated by repeating the training procedure 50 times~\cite{Efron1992}.
 Each training uses 80 million events, randomly chosen from a sample of 200 million events.
 The results from the 50 different trainings, expressed in ratios of reweighted to target distributions in \pttt and \etatt, are presented in Fig.~\ref{fig:Stat}.
 The average from the 50 reweighted distributions is shown together with the statistical uncertainty, obtained from the standard deviation of these distributions.
 The statistical uncertainty ranges from less than 0.5\% at small values of \pttt up to about 2\% at \pttt of about 900\GeV.
 In \etatt, a statistical uncertainty of less than 1\% is found.
-The target sample, generated with the up variation of \hdamp, and the average value of the 50 reweighted samples are found to be compatible within the statistical uncertainty of the method.
+The target sample, generated with the up variation of \hdamp, and the average value of the 50 reweighted samples are found to be compatible within the statistical uncertainty of the method, except for $\abs{\etatt}>4$ where we observe a difference between the two samples of between one and two standard deviations.
+This difference is smaller than 0.5\%, which is much less than the precision of our simulations and can be neglected.
 The statistical uncertainty of the method is of the same size as the deviation between the target distribution and the nominal result in Fig.~\ref{fig:TopPair}. }